peter-bztrs/VirtuaShopware5Anonymizer/Readme.md

 ```
 ### Note
 If after installing and activating the plugin there is no
-Configure > Anonymize menu, just refresh the page
+Configure > Anonymize menu, just refresh the page.

 ## Usage
-To use the plugin from admin panel your cron needs to be set
+To use the plugin from admin panel your cron needs to be set.

 Anonymize database from admin panel menu with
 Configure > Anonymize